 Financial Aid

-The Office of Student Financial Aid and Scholarships (SFAS) is there to help students and their families with the costs of attending UIC.
-Students can find detailed information about the financial aid process, including eligibility, how to apply, and the different types of aid available on the SFAS website.
+The Office of Student Financial Aid and Scholarships (SFAS) is committed to assisting students and their families in managing the cost of attending UIC.
+Comprehensive information about the financial aid process—including eligibility requirements, application procedures, and the various types of aid available—can be found on the SFAS website.

 To be considered for financial aid, students must submit the Free Application for Federal Student Aid (FAFSA) or the Alternative Application for Illinois Financial Aid (RISE) every year.
 UIC offers different types of financial aid to students from various sources.
-Students may receive gift assistance (like grants, scholarships, and waivers) as well as self-help (like loans and employment) from federal, state, institutional, and private sources.
+Students may receive gift assistance (like grants, scholarships, and waivers) as well as self-help (like loans and Federal Work Study Employment) from federal, state, institutional, and private sources.

 Grants and Scholarships